ajimnadaf/TG-Student/README.md

 # TG-Student 📚

-A Flutter-based Student Management Application designed to help students easily access academic information such as attendance, assignments, notices, and study resources.
+TG-Student is a Flutter-based Student Management Application developed during my internship.
+The application helps students access academic information such as attendance, assignments, notices, and study resources in a simple and user-friendly interface.

 ## 🚀 Features